elanatframework/Code_behind/doc/razor_syntax_reference_for_code_behind_framework.md

 ### Page attributes in Razor syntax

-The CodeBehind framework framework supports several attributes for view pages.
+The CodeBehind framework supports several attributes for view pages.
 Each of the adjectives are placed at the top of the page.
 Page attributes and their values must be specified on one line only.

 **Model attribute**